D1srupt3d/dotfiles/README.md

 - Modern Wayland compositor with Hyprland
 - Customizable status bar with Waybar
 - Notification system with Dunst
-- Application launcher with Wofi
+- Application launchers with both Wofi and Rofi
 - Logout menu with Wlogout
+- System monitoring with Btop
+- System information display with Fastfetch
-- Wallpaper management with Hyprpaper
+- Terminal configuration with Ghpstty

 ## Customization